willgames-afk/code_stuff/README.md

  It's categorized mostly by language- here's a brief summary of the top level Folders

+- `cpp_code_stuff`- Various C and C++ projects
-- `6502-asm`- programs written in 6502 assembly for various hobby projects
+- `easy6502`- Programs written in 6502 assembly for Skilldrick's easy6502 Emulator
+- `eater6502`- 6502 Assembly for Ben Eater's 6502 Breadboard computer
 - `haskell`- Some haskell stuff
+- `html`- This folder contains a website, meant to be hosted with my `MDWebServer` project.
+This is where I'm most active.
+- `html-res`- Various server resources to allow `MDWebServer` to host the above folder
 - `mc-datapacks`- Datapacks for Minecraft
 - `nodejs`- Various nodejs apps and things
 - `php`- Some bits of PHP code- now mostly broken and in the process of being replaced.
 - `python`- Various python things.
-- `html`- This folder contains a website, meant to be hosted with my `MDWebServer` project.
-This is where I'm most active.
-- `html-res`- Various server resources to allow `MDWebServer` to host the above folder

  There are also some loose files: